Weighted Step-up

 - 1

-Stand in front of a sturdy bench or step, holding a dumbbell in each hand, arms at your sides.
+Stand facing a sturdy box or bench, holding a dumbbell in each hand at your sides, with feet hip-width apart.

 - 2